karlkedrovsky/vagrant-starter/README.md

 Here's how I use these files.

-1. Copy Vagrantfile, provision_drupal.sh, provision_settings.sh and provision_personal.sh to a new directory.
+1. Copy Vagrantfile, provision_drupal.sh, provision_settings.sh and
+   provision_personal.sh to a new directory.
 1. Edit Vagrantfile changing the hostname and IP address of the VM.
 1. Optionally edit provision_settings.sh if I need to sensitive settings to the provision script.
-1. Set whatever vcs I'm using to ignore provision_settings.sh.
+1. Set whatever version control sysetm I'm using to ignore provision_settings.sh.
+1. Edit provision.sh and update variable, etc.
+1. Run "vagrant up".

 At this time the only provisioning script is the one I use for Drupal projects.